Let’s take a moment to talk about corporate gifting.

 For instance, if you’re sending your customer a branded t-shirt or sweatshirt, include a lanyard for the next time they visit one of your events.
 If you’re sending a care package, include little extras, like snacks, or lotions for the perfect evening of self-care.

 One of the simplest, and most affordable ways to enhance the emotional appeal of your corporate gift, is to add a custom “thank you” note to each gift.
-A hand-written or personalized message from the owner of the company can go a long way to developing a strong human relationship with your audience.
+A hand-written or personalized message from the company owner can go a long way to developing a strong human relationship with your audience.
 Even the smallest “extra” item can make a huge difference to memorability.

 4. Showcase your Brand Values

-Want to customize your corporate gifts and remind your audience of what makes your company special all at the same time?
+Want to customize your corporate gifts and remind your audience of what makes your company special simultaneously?
 Use your gifting strategy to reflect your brand values.
-Think about how you can highlight what makes your business special with the gift you choose.
+Then, think about how you can highlight what makes your business special with the gift you choose.

-For instance, a real estate agent sending a gift to a client who recently gave them a large commission could create a house-warming package which includes a customized wooden spoon for baking, a set of oven gloves, some fresh soup or snacks, and a fluffy blanket.
+For instance, a real estate agent sending a gift to a client who recently gave them a large commission could create a housewarming package that includes a customized wooden spoon for baking, a set of oven gloves, some fresh soup or snacks, and a fluffy blanket.

-If you want to remind a client of the compassionate side of your business, you could focus heavily on products associated with self-care and relaxation, like scented candles and cushions.
+Suppose you want to remind a client of the compassionate side of your business.
+In that case, you could focus heavily on products associated with self-care and relaxation, like scented candles and cushions.

 If you’re trying to showcase your luxurious side, you could opt for spa-style products and moisturizers.
 Ask yourself what you want your customers to associate with your brand, and use those concepts to plan your gifting strategy.

-Look for ways you can take a more common gift and turn it into something special by implementing your brand’s unique personality.
-For instance, if you’re going to send your customers a care package, fill it with foods from your local area, or focus on organic and fresh ingredients only.
+Look for ways to take a more common gift and turn it into something special by implementing your brand’s unique personality.
+For instance, if you send your customers a care package, fill it with foods from your local area, or focus on organic and fresh ingredients only.
 Quality can go a long way towards making your gifts stand out.

 Why you should associate the company name with a gift